ks9205124-cloud/time-complexity-analyzer/README.md

 ```
 Raw code string
       ↓
-   Lexer.java         → tokenizes source into a List<Token>
+   Lexer.java          → tokenizes source into List<Token>
+                          strips comments, handles two-char operators with peek-ahead
+                          wraps source in { } so parser always has a root block
       ↓
-   Parser.java         → stack-based parser; pushes a new block context on "{"
-                          and pops/attaches it on "}", tracking brace nesting
-                          depth for both for and while loops; also detects
+   Parser.java          → recursive descent parser
+                          parseBlock() → parseFor() / parseWhile() → parseBlock() (recursive)
+                          builds a real AST: ForNode, WhileNode, BlockNode
-                          log n operators (*=, /=, <<, >>) inside loop bodies
+                          detects log n operators (*=, /=, <<, >>) and stores flag on each node
       ↓
-   ComplexityAnalyzer  → reads depth and logN flags to classify complexity
+   Parser.walk()        → tree walker, separate from parsing
+                          tracks currDepth and maxDepth as it recurses into the AST
+                          depth++ on entering ForNode/WhileNode, depth-- on exit
+                          consecutive loops handled correctly — depth resets after each
       ↓
+   ComplexityAnalyzer   → reads maxDepth and logN flags to classify complexity
+      ↓
    ComplexityResult     → { complexity, depth }
 ```

-**Current known limitations (being addressed):**
+**Current known limitations:**
-- Complexity is currently derived from brace-nesting depth tracked during parsing itself, rather than a separate walk over a fully-built AST.
-This works for the common cases but is being refactored so `ComplexityAnalyzer` walks the tree independently.
-- Log n detection is token-based — any `*=`, `/=`, `<<`, `>>` inside a loop body is flagged, even if it's not the loop variable being modified.
-More precise detection planned for v2.
+- Log n detection is token-based — any `*=`, `/=`, `<<`, `>>` inside a loop body is flagged, even if it's not the loop variable.
+Precise detection planned for v2.
-- Recursive complexity detection (e.g. Fibonacci-style O(2ⁿ)) is planned as a future upgrade, along with multi-language support (C, JavaScript, Python).
+- Only iterative complexity is detected.
+Recursive complexity (e.g. Fibonacci O(2ⁿ)) requires method declaration and call tracking — planned for v2.
+- Only Java syntax supported.
+Multi-language support (C, JavaScript, Python) planned for v2.

 ## API Endpoints